Amirh24/Roundhouse/README.md

 Ethereum interface - Web3

-Frontend - React + Next.js, Semantic UI React for styling.
+Frontend - React + Next.js, Semantic UI React as a UI Framework for styling.

 Roundhouse doesn't use truffle.
 It uses self written code for compiling (using solc) and deployment using the Infura API as a Web3 provider.